rafelafrance/traiter/README.md

 python3 traiter.py ...
 TODO ...
 ```
 ## Running tests
-Then you can run the tests like so:
+You will need to install `pytest`.
+After that, you can run the tests like so:
 ```
 python -m pytest tests/
 ```